lucidworks/fusion-jupyter/Readme.md

 # Jupyter with Fusion for Data Science

-This project contains connection scripts and examples that enable you to use Fusion as a Data Service in the jupyter environment.
+This project contains connection scripts and examples that enable you to use Fusion as a Data Service in the Jupyter environment.
 Refer the appropriate environment for setup instructions.

 #### The Examples walks through important data science workflows: